kthibodeaux/.dotfiles/README.md

 Performance can be significantly improved by modifying `/etc/postgresql/9.5/main/postgresql.conf` and turning `fsync` and `synchronous_commit` both off.

-todo:
+# todo

-be able to compile qmk
+* be able to compile qmk
-theme install should be automatic skype, slack, whatsapp (nativier?) universal ctags googletalk plugin gitflow?
+* theme install should be automatic
+* skype, slack, whatsapp (nativier?)
+* universal ctags
+* googletalk plugin
+* gitflow?